-2.2 New and revised standards that are effective for these financial statements
+2.2 New and revised standards effective for these financial statements

-There were no other first time standards and amendments effective for the financial period ended 30 June 2023 that are material to the Company.
+There were no first-time standards and amendments effective for the financial period ended 30 June 2024 material to the Company.
 The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.